 "A fantastic story of actions, consequences, and the driving forces that turn the chaos of youth into a measured effort to achieve redemption in adulthood.
 Exceptional.”
 Midwest Book Review

 "Sex, danger and intrigue, coupled with just the right dose of cheeky humor."

 "As the rich get richer and the middle class becomes more desperate in present-day America, Bonnie and Clyde: Resurrection Road is a timely reminder that sometimes the solution to a problem comes from the least likely source."

 Can't see the clip on your browser?
 Click here!

-Review quotes above Midwest Book Review, Kirkus Reviews and East Oregonian (twice).
+Review quotes above: Amazon reader, Midwest Book Review, Kirkus Reviews, Good Day Magazine of The National Grange, and East Oregonian (twice).